kyotovision-public/RGB-Road-Scene-Material-Segmentation/README.md

 ## KITTI-Materials dataset

 Our KITTI-Materials dataset is available as `data.zip` at: [Google Drive](https://drive.google.com/drive/u/0/folders/1a5geigz8PKRlOYv-L2ePCfh0FlymW37H).
-Uncompress the folder and move it to 'data/KITTI_Materials/' Please note that the `list_folder1` and `list_folder2` in the dataset folder denote the `split-1` and `split-2` respectively.
+Uncompress the zip to extract files into `data/KITTI_Materials/`.
+Please note that the `list_folder1` and `list_folder2` in the dataset folder denote the `split-1` and `split-2` respectively.

 ## Pretrained models